man-wt-name/yue_kaggle/README.md

 ## News and Updates

+> **Note**: Keep an eye on updates to know when you need to do a docker pull alissonpereiraanjos/yue-interface:latest

+* **2025.01.31 🔥**: Added possibility to select existing models using a dropdown, added Refresh File Explorer button and Warnings are ignored in the log.
 * **2025.01.30 🔥**: Added support for NF4 quantized models.
 * **2025.01.30 🔥**: Added the seed field and also improvements in the genres field.
 * **2025.01.29 🔥**: Added support for INT8 quantized models.